V-61 (bull): Others who scored a ride

 In 1971, at the NFR held in Oklahoma City, Oklahoma, V-61 was ridden for a qualified ride by Bobby Berger, who made the requisite eight seconds and scored 79 points.
 Berger won the round due to that ride.
 Bill Nelson drew the bull in the 10th round and bucked off.

 In May 1972, bull rider Andy Taylor drew the bull.
 At this time, the dirt happened to be very deep in the arena, which "is tough on roughstock to really get a good buc".
 So Taylor left the chute and rode V-61 for a qualified ride.
 To Minick's dismay, Taylor then fanned the bull with his hat, which Minick perceived as impacting the bull's reputation.
 He told Taylor, "As good as that bull has been for this business, you didn't have to do that!"

 In 1972, at the NFR, John Dodd drew V-61 in the first round, and V-61 bucked him off.
 Hall of famer Phil Lyne drew V-61 in the sixth round, made a qualified ride and scored 70 points.
+Ronnie Bowman also rode V-61, winning the 2nd round at the Fort Worth stock show in 1973.

 Last ride

 Minick had thought to retire V-61 after the 1972 NFR.
 But then Bob Watt, who ran the Fort Worth Stock Show and Rodeo, asked Minick to buck him one last time before retiring him.
 Minick acquiesced.
 Upon the draw, Andy Taylor had drawn V-61.
 Minick took care of V-61 to be sure he was loosened up.
 Minick said, "I was on the chutes, and when V-61 bucked Taylor off, I threw my hat out across the arena."
 In January 1974, Minick retired V-61 after his performance in Fort Worth.

 V-61 completed his career with 930 attempted rides and only five qualified rides, a rare accomplishment for a bull.
-Those qualified rides were two by Quintana, one by Bobby Berger, one by Phil Lyne, and one by Andy Taylor.
+Those qualified rides were two by John Quintana, one by Bobby Berger, one by Phil Lyne, and one by Andy Taylor.